 - Unpaid taxes and assessments.
-These include federal, state and local taxes and assessments.
+These include federal, state, and local taxes and assessments.

 - Any other demand against the property such as a line of credit

 The title search also includes looking for any lease agreements.
 The search looks for any easements or rights to enter the property.
-Utility companies usually have the right, by easement, to enter homes to make necessary repairs.
+Utility companies usually have the right, by an easement, to enter homes to make necessary repairs.

 The title company at settlement

-After the title search, the title company will prepare a report of all known legal issues that could affect title.
+After the title search, the title company will prepare a report of all known legal issues that could affect the title.
 It lists current and potential problems.
 The report is given to your real estate closing lawyer before settlement.